Aryanrana2005/Aryanrana2005/README.md

 # 👋 Hi, my name is **Aryan Rana**!
+Hello!
+I'm a student with a strong interest in game development.
+I'm currently learning programming with C and C++, and building a foundation to create games in the future.
+While I don’t have professional experience yet, I’m actively studying, building small practice projects, and exploring how game engines work.

+🌱 Currently Learning:

+Programming with C and C++

+Basics of game development

+Fundamentals of computer graphics and game mechanics

+Git and GitHub for version control

+💡 Goals:

+Learn popular game engines like Unity and Unreal Engine

+Develop simple 2D/3D games as personal projects

+Join a game dev community and collaborate on indie projects

+Become a professional game developer

+🛠️ Tools I'm Exploring:

+C, C++

+Git & GitHub

+Looking to start with Unity (C#) and Unreal Engine (C++)

 🚀 I'm a passionate developer always eager to learn and build amazing things.
 💻 I enjoy working with modern technologies and contributing to open-source projects.